jamesETF/ethicalfrenchienew/content/_index/breeding.md

 background = "light"
 date = "2017-10-04"
 fragment = "item"
-title = "French Bulldog Puppies for Sale in New York" subtitle = "Are you looking for French Bulldog Puppies for sale in New York or surrounding areas?
-Welcome to Ethical Frenchie." weight = 100
+subtitle = "Are you looking for French Bulldog Puppies for sale in New York or surrounding areas?
+Welcome to Ethical Frenchie." title = "French Bulldog Puppies for Sale in New York" weight = 100
 [[buttons]]
 color = "primary"
-text = "View Our Puppies!"
-url = "puppies"
+text = "View Our French Bulldog Puppies for Sale" url = "puppies"

 +++